cgarciae/treex/README.md

 y_pred = model(X_test)
 ```
 ### Parameter Annotations
 The role of each field is defined by its annotation.
-While any valid annotations is just type which inherits from `tx.TreePart`, the default annotations from Treex are organized into the following hierarchy:
+While any valid parameter annotation is just type which inherits from `tx.TreePart`, the default annotations from Treex are organized into the following hierarchy:

 <details>
 <summary>Graph code</summary>